Unidata/drilsdown/docs/installguide.rst

 --------
 Use case examples, with template .xidv IDV bundles and .ipynb Jupyter notebooks, are at:

-  **Observed atmopsheric states in areas where column integrated water vapor is increasing quickly.**
+  **Observed atmospheric states in areas where column integrated water vapor is increasing quickly.**